andrewbranch/blog/posts/2019-02-06_Overengineering_A_Blog_Prologue.md

 ---
-title: "Overengineering A Blog, Prologue: An Ode To Red Squigglies"
+title: "Overengineering a Blog, Prologue: An Ode to Red Squigglies"
 date: 2019-02-07
 template: PlainPost
 ---